alik604/myPyBackDoor/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Comming soon

+I doubt think ill get around to any of these...
+I am too busy with learning security and ML

 * Capture video with web cam, and send (via FTP?). record IFF a human face is in view of camera (via OpenCV), this part is partially done. see my openCV projects DIR.

 * record mic, and conveter to text and transmit